-At the end of the day, change can only happen when we hold ourselves, and those around us, accountable.
-The only way to eliminate gender discrimination comes down to understanding how we place people in specific boxes or categories that only create separation and general negativity.
+Change can only happen when we hold ourselves and those around us accountable.
+The only way to eliminate gender discrimination is to understand how we place people in specific boxes or categories that only create separation and general negativity.

-We spend so much time at work, that as we train ourselves to recognise gender discrimination there, our efforts will ripple out into other areas of society.
-By helping women thrive in the workplace, we help them thrive everywhere.
+If we spend more time actively training ourselves to recognise gender discrimination in the workplace, our efforts will ripple out into other areas of society.
+By helping women thrive at work, we help them succeed everywhere.

 Here’s to a world free of discrimination, filled with positive diversity and inclusion.
 Happy International Woman’s Day!